 The importance of writing the plan is not entirely in its finished product, but what you discover about your business as you prepare it.
 During the process of writing your business plan, you may uncover aspects of your business strategy that won’t work.
 It’s far better for your startup’s success and survival that you discover these weaknesses on paper now instead of in real life later.

-Your business plan must answer these critical questions:
+Your items your business plan may be missing must answer these critical questions:

 1. What’s the purpose of your business?